Step 1: Determining if IRB Approval is Required

 Not Human Subjects Research Determination

-Answering “no” to either of those questions means the IRB does not have jurisdiction to review the project and no IRB approval is necessary.
-Note that this determination is different from a study reviewed and determined to be exempt.
-Exempt studies are considered human subjects research; they merely meet certain criteria that allow for flexibility of review.
+Please note: An NHSR determination is different from exemption determination.
+Studies that receive an exemption determination are considered human subjects research but meet certain criteria that allow for flexibility of review.
 A “Not Human Subjects Research”(NHSR) determination means that the project is not considered human subjects research at all.

 Just-In-Time Approval for NIH Funded Studies

-Some organizations that sponsor research require IRB approval or pending approval before accepting new grant proposals.
-Grant proposals applying for NIH funding can seek a type of IRB approval called the “Just-In-Time Approval” or “JIT.”
+Some research sponsors require IRB approval or pending approval before accepting new grant proposals.
+Because these protocols are not yet fully developed, the IRB offers preliminary determinations.
+Grant proposals applying for NIH funding can seek a type of preliminary determination called the “Just-In-Time Approval” or “JIT.”
 Please refer to the guidance “NIH Grants and the IRB” for Just-In-Time guidance for NIH grants.

 Applying for Just-In-Time Approval (NIH studies only)